OMNIALowCode/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_developmentenvironment.md

 ## 1. Introduction

-OMNIA Development Environment run in containers using Docker, allowing the user to manage it's instances using the `docker-compose` PowerShell commands.
+OMNIA Development Environment runs in containers using Docker, allowing the user to manage it's instances using the `docker-compose` PowerShell commands and access to OMNIA Platform logs in Docker Desktop.

+You can also choose what version of the Development Environment to install [here](/omnia3_feed.html#development-environment).

 ## 2. Stop/Start Development Environment